 I looked over to see Amy half standing, peering over the top of the ravine.
 I studied her for a moment.
 Fascination with her increased as the hike continued.
-Grey strands of hair poked out from under her wide brimmed, white sun hat.
-It was pulled low over the top half of her face, that was already obscured by huge, black, square prescription sun glasses.
-Protruding out immediately beneath the sun glasses was a small bit of a nose, perched on top of large bulbous, zinc covered lips.
+Grey strands of hair poked out under her wide-brimmed, white sun hat.
+It was pulled low over the top half of her face, which was already obscured by huge, black, square prescription sunglasses.
+Protruding from under the sunglasses was a small bit of a nose perched on top of large bulbous, zinc-covered lips.
 She pursed them thoughtfully as she peered out across the dry ground.

-I just watched.
+I just watched it.
 There was entertainment value here.
 How could you even see anything through those glasses?
 She was probably watching a thin, bony, desert cow.
-Out here, movement of any type was fascinating, and often the high point of the day in this dry, withered landscape.
+Movement of any type was fascinating here, and often the high point of the day in this dry, withered landscape.

 “Water!”
 I said.
 “They will know where there is water!”

 We had been without water all day, coming across a cow trough only once, filled with green slimy, nasty bovine water.
-Jason and Robbie had filled up their water bottles with the stuff “for emergencies” they said, but I had refused to let the stuff even touch my water bottle.
+Jason and Robbie had filled their water bottles with the stuff “for emergencies,” they said, but I had refused to let it even touch my water bottle.
 I wondered if they might drink it.
-The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with blood shot eyes and low, miserable moans.
+The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with bloodshot eyes and low, miserable moans.
 Zombie transformation was probably very similar to bad water sickness.

-I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned towards me.
-The horse paused, and then headed towards me at a fast canter.
-As the horse drew closer, the haze around the riders head solidified into wildly blowing, silver hair.
-My eyes widened, and I came to an abrupt halt, as I realized the black stick pointing my way was a rifle pointed directly at me.
+I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned toward me.
+The horse paused and then headed towards me at a fast canter.
+As the horse drew closer, the haze around the rider’s head solidified into wildly blowing silver hair.
+My eyes widened, and I came to an abrupt halt as I realized the black stick pointing my way was a rifle pointed directly at me.
 Hopefully, all that bouncing up and down did not jostle the trigger finger.

-The woman on the horse appeared to be in her mid-80's, but was probably closer to her late 50's or early 60's.
+The woman on the horse appeared to be in her mid-80s but was probably closer to her late 50s or early 60s.
 Desert life was hard on the body.
-Sun darkened, weathered skin was covered by fine wrinkles that did not allow for even a small patch of relative smoothness, and the eyes peering out from under the black cowboy hat were buried deep inside rows of dusty creases and wrinkles, created from years of squinting into bright sunlight, and the constant glare reflected from the sands.
+Sun-darkened, weathered skin was covered by fine wrinkles that did not allow for a small patch of relative smoothness.
+The eyes peering out from under the black cowboy hat were buried deep inside rows of dusty creases and wrinkles created from years of squinting into bright sunlight.
+The constant glare reflected from the sands.

 “What are you doing here?” she asked in a sharp, clear voice.
-She was clearly in charge, and used to not asking, but demanding information.
-I was reminded of my fifth grade principal, and felt the same childish nervousness begin to creep up from my belly.
+She was clearly in charge and used to not asking but demanding information.
+I was reminded of my fifth-grade principal and felt the same childish nervousness creep up from my belly.

-“We are hiking the CDT.”
-I said with a big smile on my face.
+“We are hiking the CDT,” I said with a big smile.

 “This is my land, and you are trespassing.” she barked at me abruptly.

-Fifth grade principal with a 3x bitchiness factor I thought.
+Fifth-grade principal with a 3x bitchiness factor, I thought.
 I paused, caught a little off guard.
-The nervousness quickly dissipated, and was replaced by anger.
-My hands trembled slightly as I looked down, and finished cinching up my pack .
+The nervousness quickly dissipated and was replaced by anger.
+My hands trembled slightly as I looked down and finished cinching my pack.
 I took my time, taking a breath to collect my thoughts, but not deep enough for her to see my chest heave.
 I stood up again, only smiling slightly now.

-“According to my map, this is BLM land, and open to public use.”
-I said as the smile faded from my face.
-I had tried hard not to use private land, and had not seen a CDT sign for some time.
+“According to my map, this is BLM land open to public use,” I said as the smile faded.
+I had tried hard not to use private land and had not seen a CDT sign for some time.
 I hoped I was right.